Guiermis/Guiermis/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love Japanese Art, and of course, bad puns.
 - 💬 Quote: "You can teach a man to fish, but you can't teach a fish to man"
-- 👥 Currently graduating in Data Science Major.
+- 👥 Currently graduating in Data Science.

   ##